JustinMShea/phoenixdown/README.md

 You need to edit the individual chapter R Markdown files to write your thesis.

-You can write in the Rmd files without RStudio (in fact RStudio lacks some convienences for writing, such as live spell-checking and live word count).
+You can write in the Rmd files without RStudio (in fact RStudio lacks some conveniences for writing, such as live spell-checking and live word count).
 So you may prefer to do some writing and editing your Rmd files in your favourite text editor.
 I frequently use [Atom](https://atom.io/), [Notepad++](https://notepad-plus-plus.org/), and [Emacs](https://www.gnu.org/software/emacs/).
 But I come back to RStudio to create the PDF and work on the R code in my documents.

 While writing, you should `git commit` your work frequently, after every major activity on your thesis.
 For example, every few paragraphs or or section of text, and after major step of analysis development.
 You should `git push` at the end of each work session before you leave your computer or change task.
 For gentle novice-friendly guide to getting starting with using Git with R and RStudio, see <http://happygitwithr.com/>.

 ## Rendering

 To render your thesis into a PDF, open `index.Rmd` in RStudio and then hit the "knit" button.
 To change the output formats between PDF, gitbook and Word , look at the `output:` field in `index.Rmd`and comment-out the formats you don't want.

 Alternatively, if you're not using RStudio, you can use this from the R console, assuming your have set the `'index/` directory as your working directory: